9½ Weeks: Plot

 John starts to make their BDSM-style relationship more apparent in public.
-At a bed store, he asks Elizabeth to "spread your legs for daddy" in front of the saleswoman.
-At an equestrian store, he whips Elizabeth on the leg with a riding crop and tells the salesman, "I'll take this one."
-At his apartment, John asks Elizabeth to crawl on the floor and pick up money as he throws it on the ground.
-Elizabeth initially obliges but then protests, and John takes off his belt, whipping items in the apartment.
+He dares her to shoplift a necklace, and she does so.
+At the bedding section in Bloomingdale's, he asks Elizabeth to "spread your legs for daddy" in front of the saleswoman.
+At an equestrian store, he whips Elizabeth on the leg with a riding crop, which he buys.
+Later that evening, Elizabeth performs a striptease with the crop at John's apartment.

+One day, John asks Elizabeth to crawl and pick up money as he throws it on the floor of his apartment.
+Elizabeth initially obliges but then objects, and John threatens to hit her with his belt.
 Elizabeth cries and protests, but John continues to insist that she crawl and pick up the money.
 She eventually does so before throwing the money in John's face and declaring that she hates the game.

-Elizabeth is confident and sexy at home with John, but she becomes withdrawn at work and thinks about her previous lover.
-She goes to the countryside to visit an artist named Farnsworth and secure an exhibit.
+Elizabeth feels confident at home with John, but she becomes withdrawn at work and thinks about her ex-husband Bruce, who starts dating her co-worker and roommate Molly.
+She goes to the countryside to visit an elderly artist named Farnsworth and secure an exhibit.

-Elizabeth meets John at a hotel room and is asked to wear a blindfold.
-John touches her briefly before a woman enters the room and caresses Elizabeth as John observes.
-Elizabeth shows anxiety and the woman removes her blindfold.
-John takes the woman to the next room and starts undressing her.
-Elizabeth intervenes violently and flees with John in pursuit.
-They end up in an adult entertainment venue where Elizabeth starts kissing the man next to her.
-John approaches her and they embrace.
+Elizabeth meets John at a room at the Hotel Chelsea and is asked to wear a blindfold.
+John touches her briefly before a South American prostitute enters the room and caresses Elizabeth as John observes.
+Elizabeth becomes nervous, and the prostitute removes her blindfold.
+When John takes the prostitute to the next room and starts undressing her, Elizabeth hits him and flees.
+John follows her to an adult entertainment venue where Elizabeth starts kissing the man next to her during a live sex show.
+John approaches her, and they embrace.

 Elizabeth's gallery hosts a successful opening featuring Farnsworth's work.
 Farnsworth, uncomfortable with the partying crowd, finds Elizabeth in tears in a corner.
-Elizabeth, dependent on John for emotional stability, calls him while wearing a metal bracelet cuff.
-The next morning, Elizabeth tries to leave John's apartment, but he tries to convince her to stay by confessing his feelings.
-Elizabeth leaves anyway, and John begins a mental countdown, hoping she will return before he finishes.
-The film ends with Elizabeth walking among the crowd, crying.
+She spends the night with John, but the next morning, she prepares to leave him.
+John tries to convince her to stay by telling her about his family and confessing his feelings, but Elizabeth responds that he knew their affair would end "when one of us said stop".
+As she leaves his apartment, John says he hopes she will return by the time he counts to 50.
+Elizabeth instead walks away through the crowded streets, crying.